ubicucsd/bootcamp_19_20/6_BiopythonV2.md

 cp ~/../smansuri/biopython.py .
 ```

-### File Extenstion

-Confirm that you renamed the initisl file as *unidentified.fasta*.
-If you did not, review [FASTA format](https://www.genomatix.de/online_help/help/sequence_formats.html#FASTA)
+This program will provide you with feedback as you progress through the next few steps.
+Run the program as you complete each step.

 ## Transcription Simulation

 ### Reverse Complement

-Before, you had to write the logic for the reverse complement yourself.
-Now, just use the Seq object's `reverse_complement()` method.
+Before, you had to write the logic for the complement yourself.
+Now, just use the Seq object's `complement()` method.

 ### RNA Transcription

-Similar to above, use the `transcribe()` method on the reverse complement.
+Similar to above, use the `transcribe()` method on the complement.
 Voila, one line and you're done.

 ## A Potential Breakthrough